Watson-Crick conjugates of words and languages: Abstract

 \section{Abstract}

-This paper explores the concept of Watson-Crick conjugates, also known as $\theta$-conjugates, of words and languages.
-This concept extends the classical idea of conjugates by incorporating the Watson-Crick complementarity of DNA sequences, from the perspective of DNA computing.
+In this work, we explore the concept of Watson-Crick conjugates, also known as $\theta$-conjugates (where $\theta$ is an antimorphic involution), of words and languages.
+This concept extends the classical idea of conjugates by incorporating the Watson-Crick complementarity of DNA sequences.
 Our investigation initially focuses on the properties of $\theta$-conjugates of words.
 We then define $\theta$-conjugates of a language and study closure properties of certain families of languages under the $\theta$-conjugate operation.
 Furthermore, we analyze the iterated $\theta$-conjugate of both words and languages.
-Finally, we delve into the idea of $\theta$-conjugate-free languages and examine the decidability problems surrounding $\theta$-conjugate-freeness for different classes of languages.
+Finally, we discuss the idea of $\theta$-conjugate-free languages and examine some decidability problems related to it.